andreasmhallberg/andreasmhallberg.github.io/README.md

 - \*`tags`

     List.
 Lower case ASCII.
 See tags page for list.
+At the time of writing the following tags are used:

+    - arabic
+    - latex
+    - linguistics
+    - tafl
+    - tikz
+    - transcription
+    - typography
+    - vim

 - \*`document`